zrepl/zrepl/docs/configuration/jobs.rst

   * Perform replication steps in the following order:
     Among all filesystems with pending replication steps, pick the filesystem whose next replication step's snapshot is the oldest.
+  * Create placeholder filesystems on the receiving side to mirror the dataset paths on the sender to ``root_fs/${client_identity}``.
-  * After a successful replication step, update the replication cursor bookmark (see below)
+  * After a successful replication step, update the replication cursor bookmark (see below).

 The idea behind the execution order of replication steps is that if the sender snapshots all filesystems simultaneously at fixed intervals, the receiver will have all filesystems snapshotted at time ``T1`` before the first snapshot at ``T2 = T1 + $interval`` is replicated.